sharptools-io/SharpTools_custom_tile_poc/Spotify Demo/README.md

   ![Postman Get Token](/Spotify%20Demo/assets/post_request_for_token.png)

-* Take a note of the received access_token and refresh_token, as these will be needed in the custom tile settings.
+* Take a note of the received refresh_token, as these will be needed in the custom tile settings.

 ### Create Custom Tile in SharpTools
 * Navigate to [SharpTools User Page](https://sharptools.io/user), tap the user menu drop down and select "Developer Tools"